 Day 4, Monday, May 7, 2018

 Narathiwat – Pattani

 A morning walk took me to the market where two soldiers guarded the entrance.
-I found the Narathiwat Hotel where I had stayed in 1991.
-Narathiwat is still a very quiet and pleasant town.
+I found the Narathiwat Hotel, where I had stayed in 1991.
+Narathiwat is still a tranquil and pleasant town.

 I checked out the beach of Narathiwat and drove to Tak Bai, which was the scene of the infamous Tak Bai incident in which 78 men died in 2004.
-Tak Bai didn’t have much to offer of interest to me so I decided to return to Pattani and spend the night there.
-I slowly made my way back to Pattani, stopping at Bacho where a 300-year old mosque is the main attraction.
+Tak Bai didn’t have much to offer of interest to me, so I decided to return to Pattani and spend the night there.
+I slowly made my way back to Pattani, stopping at Bacho, where a 300-year-old mosque is the main attraction.
 This mosque is known as the Al-Hussein or Talo Mano Mosque.
 It was built in 1634, which makes it the oldest wooden mosque in Thailand.
 Wedges were used to hold the wood into place because nails were not invented at that time.
-It is a wonderful building.
+It is a beautiful building.

 I continued my drive to Pattani.
-After arrival I found a very pleasant hotel on the Pattani River, called the River Living Place hotel.
+After arrival, I found a charming hotel on the Pattani River, called the River Living Place Hotel.
 I checked in and started exploring the city.

 Day 5 Tuesday, May 8, 2018

 I love sunrises, and this one was spectacular!

 After sunrise, I explored the Tetwiwat morning market, which was delightful.
 I spotted two samlors parked at the market that looked quite different from the ones in Chiang Mai.
 The samlor (literally “three wheels” in Thai) is the traditional bicycle taxi.
 I didn’t see many other samlors in Pattani.

 I bought my first lychees of the season.
 There was no sight of any tourists, something I got used to by now.